A young lad came to church on a Sunday morn

 She opened the hymnal, and softly sang, “Jesus, my Saviour!
 My sins He bore”

-Her eyes looked to the cross, but her feet walked to the door.
+Her eyes looked unto the cross, but her heart stayed outside the door.

 “Almost persuaded,” time will soon be past!